Lella Secor Florence

-Lella Secor Florence (February 13, 1887 – January 14, 1966), née Lella Faye Secor, was an American writer, journalist, pacifist, feminist and pioneer of birth control.
+Lella Secor Florence (born Lella Faye Secor; February 13, 1887 – January 14, 1966) was an American writer, journalist, pacifist, feminist and pioneer of birth control.

 Early life

 Lella Faye Secor was born in Battle Creek, Michigan.
 In 1892 her family moved to Ventura, California before moving to Green Bay, Wisconsin and finally, in 1898, returning to Battle Creek.
 Her father abandoned the family, and her mother ran a boarding house.

 Journalism career and peace activist

 In 1906 she became a journalist in Battle Creek and then in a variety of towns in Washington state.
 She sailed on the Henry Ford Peace Ship in 1915 as a reporter.
 She co-founded two pacifist organisations that aimed to keep the United States out of World War One: the American Neutral Conference Committee and the Emergency Peace Federation.

 Personal life

 In 1917 Secor married the economist Philip Sargant Florence.
 They had two children, both sons.